djmrr/jsonserv/README.md

-*This project is mostly just an exercise, but it works really well.*
+*This project is mostly just an exercise, but it works REALLY well.*

 # JSONServ
 An easy way to spin up a JSON service